REFER A PATIENT - Please click here for details.

 We do not operate on two whole legs at once because unlike cosmetic or plastic surgery to contour the body fat, the lipoedema surgical protocol is based on the German protocol to remove all the fat so it does not return.

-In regards to most painful for recovery, the lower legs are more technical and may experience more discomfort.
+In regards to recovery pain levels, the lower legs are more technical and may experience more discomfort.

-All surgeries take place at our purpose-built facility on the Gold Coast with a specialised overnight Lipoedema service.
+Although consultations can take place at any of our clinics, all surgeries take place at our purpose-built, licensed facility on the Gold Coast with a specialised overnight Lipoedema service.

 Patients who wish to see our doctors in person and proceed to surgery, must complete the first steps in the Lipoedema Management Pathway before a face-to-face consultation can be booked.
-This includes participating in the Group Zoom Information Session and a one-on-one telehealth call with the doctor.
+This includes participating in the Group Zoom Call and a one-on-one telehealth call with the doctor.

 You can read more about our Lipoedema Management Pathway here